 If you’re into openbox then LXPanel is your friend.
 Yes, LXPanel is lighter than fbpanel, pypanel, tint2… you name it!
 How come?
 Out of the box it has a workspace switcher, minimize-all-windows button, volume plugin, battery plugin, networking plugin, cpu/ram usage plugin, temperature plugin, date/time plugin…etc.

 Overall it has a significantly lower memory footprint than other panels using the same plugins.

-There really isn’t much competition here.
-PCManFM dominates the lightweight category of file managers with a GUI.
+There really isn’t much competition here. ranger is one of the fastest and lightest CLI file managers (along with coreutils) and PCManFM dominates the lightweight category of GUI file managers.

 11- Desktop Manager: None VS PCManFM

 PCManFM can be used to manage the desktop.
 You can easily organize your icons on your desktop in a neat grid provided by PCManFM.
 You can also operate on your desktop as you would normally do inside a folder in a file manager.